top of page

 Playa de los Canarios is a wide sandy beach about six miles south of Costa Calma.
 On some maps it is labelled as Playa de Pajara.
 There is ample parking a short walk from the beach, but the track to it has a gravel surface and is very twisty.
 The entrance to the track is off the FV-602 at N28.1020° W14.2828°.
 From the car park, where we stripped off and left our clothes in the car, we followed one of the paths to the right until we came to a row of stone corrals and the sandy beach.
 We found an empty corral and settled down.
 We were there at low tide and it was a fair walk out to water that was deep enough to swim in.
 Later we walked - still nude - further away from the car park and came to Playa de Mal Nombre, labelled on some maps as Playa Tierra Dorada after the café behind the beach.

-In 2024 one of us walked north from here for around three miles, passing Playa de Salmo, Risco del Paso and Playa de la Barca, to the southern edge of Playa Esmeralda.
+In 2024 one of us walked north from here for around three miles, passing Playa de Salmo, Risco del Paso and Playa de la Barca, to within sight of the Paradisus by Meliá Hotel.

 Playa de Mal Nombre is another wide sandy beach about eight miles south of Costa Calma.
 On some maps it is labelled as Playa Tierra Dorada, which is the name of the beach café there.
-The great advantage of this beach over Playa de los Canarios is that it has a well surfaced road going down to it - starting at N28.0924° W14.2886° - and it has a beach café and bar offering meals, snacks and drinks.
+The great advantage of this beach over Playa de los Canarios is that it has a well surfaced road going down to it that starts at N28.0935° W14.2892°, continues past a derelict resort that in 2025 appeared to be in the process of renovation and then turns left at N28.0894° W14.2863°.
+There is a beach café and bar offering meals, snacks and drinks.
 It also has tables and chairs on the beach, sunbeds for hire, showers and lavatories.

 Playa Esquinzo is another wide sandy beach about nine miles south of Costa Calma.
 Behind it is a small car park that is accessed down a steep, twisty, stony track starting at N28.0783° W14.2988°.
-Once at the car park, where we left our clothes in the car, we walked down to the beach and then to the left and found a comfortable spot against the huge dune at the back of the beach.
+On our 2024 visits we left our clothes in the car, walked down to the beach and then walked to the left and found a comfortable spot against the huge dune at the back of the beach.
 The soft sand was very comfortable to lie on.
 There was a more or less equal mix of nude and clothed people while we were there and after a while one of us walked north, still nude, along the beach to Playa de los Canarios and back, a distance of around 3.7 miles in total.
 The mix of nude and clothed remained more or less the same along the beach.

 The beach has some groups of rocks that are covered at high tide and provide ideal snorkelling opportunities.
 We saw around half a dozen species of fish during a couple of snorkelling sessions.